sskyy/zero-respond/README.md

 # zero-respond #

-This module helps you handle respond when you use bus in your request handler.
+This module handles respond of request when you use bus in your request handler.

 ## Usage ##